lomky/learning/notes/week_4_notes.md

 Primitive type represents a _single, immutable_ value

-  - Single value, i.e. __not__ an object.
+  - Single value, i.e. **not** an object.
   - Once set, the value cannot be changed.
      - Read only.
 Memory space is set.

 ##### Primitive Type: Boolean

-Can only have two valies, `true` or `false`.
+Can only have two values, `true` or `false`.
 `true` and `false` are reserved words in JS

 ##### Primitive Type: Undefined

-Undifined disnifies that no value has ever been set.
+Undefined signifies that no value has ever been set.

-  - This is hte value set when JS sets up the variable.
+  - This is the value set when JS sets up the variable.
   - Only valid value is `undefined`
   - You _can_ set a variable to `undefined`, but you _should NEVER do it_
     - it should mean the item has never been defined, so you are undermining the core meaning.

 ##### Primitive Type: Null

-Null signifies hte lack of value
+Null signifies the lack of value

   - As opposed to `undefined` which is a lack of definition
   - Can only have one value: `null`